 - Golden West produced compounded annual earnings-per-share growth of approximately 19% during its 40+ year history, a record unmatched by any company in American corporate history, with the possible exception of Warren Buffett’s Berkshire Hathaway.

-- The compounded annual growth rate of Golden West’s stock price was 17.06% over the 37-year period from December 1968 (when the company went public) to December 31, 2005 (Golden West’s final year as an independent company).
+- The compounded annual growth rate of Golden West’s stock price was more than 17.06% over the 37-year period from December 1968 (when the company went public) to December 31, 2005 (Golden West’s final year as an independent company).
 Ten thousand dollars invested in Golden West in December 1968 would have been worth more than $3.38 million by December 31, 2005.

 - Golden West maintained high capital (all tangible capital), had among the lowest expenses in the mortgage industry, and had the industry’s lowest loan losses over its 40-year history.
 Golden West’s average annual chargeoffs throughout its history were less than 5 basis points, through several cycles of housing busts and booms, and Golden West had zero chargeoffs in its final eight years of operation as an independent company (1998-2005).
 See details.